Skip to content

 The Neglect of Long-Term Care

-Click here to read all posts in our Care Work series.
-Caregiving has long been shunted aside and undervalued in the United States.
+This post is part of a series on Care Work.
+Read the rest of the series here. ** ** ** Caregiving has long been shunted aside and undervalued in the United States.
 Long-term care (LTC) is no exception.
-Sometimes called “long term services and supports,” LTC is the help that over 40 million Americans who are sick or disabled need every day to complete…
+Sometimes called “long term services and supports,” LTC is the help that over 40 million Americans who are sick or…

 LPE Originals